jyothi890/BorderCrossingAnalysis/README.md

 Using the input file, you must write a program to

-Sum the total number of crossings (Value) of each type of vehicle or equipment, or passengers or pedestrians, that crossed the border that month, regardless of what port was used.
+- Sum the total number of crossings (Value) of each type of vehicle or equipment, or passengers or pedestrians, that crossed the border that month, regardless of what port was used.
-Calculate the running monthly average of total crossings, rounded to the nearest whole number, for that combination of Border and Measure, or means of crossing.
+- Calculate the running monthly average of total crossings, rounded to the nearest whole number, for that combination of Border and Measure, or means of crossing.

 Your program must write the requested output data to a file named report.csv in the top-most output directory of your repository.
+Each line of the report.csv file contains these fields in this order:
+- Border
+- Date
+- Measure
+- Value
+- Average

 The lines should be sorted in descending order by

 - Date